Table of Contents

 Be sure to:

 - Carry the death certificate, certificate of cremation, and other appropriate documentation with you.
 You may want to attach copies to the container as well.

 - Check with a licensed funeral director both at the origin of travel and arrival point to make sure you are observing all laws.

-For more information about preplanning a cremation with travel protection and relocation, download our free guide today.
+For more information about preplanning a cremation, download our free guide today.

 The Neptune Society is the nation’s oldest and largest provider of affordable cremation services.
 Whether you have an immediate need or want to plan cremation services in advance, we are always available to assist you and your family.

 Call 1-800-NEPTUNE (800-637-8863) today or contact us online to learn more.